 Find out more about Archaeology in the Burren here.

 Find out more about historical structures in the Burren here.

 Things to do and experience in the Burren can be found here.

 The Burren and Cliffs of Moher UNESCO Global Geopark

-BEN is a network of local business people who live in or around the Burren and who adhere to The Burren and cliffs of Moher Geopark code of practice.
-I am member of the Burren Eco-tourism Network.
+BEN is a network of local business people who live in or around the Burren and who adhere to The Burren and Cliffs of Moher Geopark code of practice.
+I am a member of the Burren Ecotourism Network.
 This means that I am committed to the promotion of responsible tourism that conserves the environment and improves the well being of local people.
-I am also committed to offering a rich, authentic experience to all visitors who come to spend time in this beautiful part of the world and i update my knowledge and training through workshops provided by the Burren Eco-tourism network.
+I am also committed to offering a rich, authentic experience to all visitors who come to spend time in this beautiful part of the world and I update my knowledge and training through workshops provided by the Burren Eco-tourism network.